|Just because that new cut looked great in a magazine doesn’t always mean hair happiness, so know what to do.|

 Air drying your hair is also a good idea over using your hair dryer.
 Harsh heat can weaken vulnerable hair and cause it to break, disrupting its growing cycle for less than healthy hair.

 The same principle holds true regarding your hot styling tools for optimum hair health.
 However, if your style depends on that flat iron, hot rollers, or curling iron, then use a heat protecting serum to play it safe.

 Finally, skip gathering your hair into a tight ponytail or forcing your hair into a style that has a lot of pinning and pulling to get it so, is a bad idea.
-Of course, it may be cooler in the summer or be a better style for what your hair is suffering, but it can also cause breakage and delay what you’re hoping to achieve with a healthier head.
+Of course, it may be cooler in the summer or be a better style for what your hair is suffering, but it can also cause breakage.
+This could delay growing hair faster when you’re hoping to achieve a healthier growth.